Skip to main content

 🌍

-Real-World Connection Children can study ecosystems in school gardens, aquariums, parks, backyards, and neighborhood ponds.
+Real-World Connection Children can study ecosystems in school gardens, aquariums, parks, backyards, neighborhood ponds, and even under logs or around a patch of grass.